bvillasen/blog/astro/_posts/2019-11-17-dm_simulations.md

 ## Prerequisites

+### MPI

+If you don't have MPI on your system you can get it from [Here](https://www.open-mpi.org/software/ompi/v3.0/).

 ### FFTW
 We will need to install FFTW.
 To use Gadget2 we need FFTW2, you can download it from here: [FFTW](http://www.fftw.org/download.html) be sure to download FFTW-2.1.5 and install it by: